 The following is a general guide to the Categories that apply to different lens colours:

-Category 0 – Clear, Light Yellow, Pale Orange and Yellow
+Category 0 – Clear, Light Yellow, Pale Orange and some Yellow lenses

 Category 2 – Purple, Red, Amber & Light Brown